jox782/quote-sharing/README.md

 ## How to run and use the project?

-1- make a database named Advice_gen and apply all the tables and data in the sql file
+1- downlad xampp and make a database named Advice_gen and apply all the tables and data in the sql file on it

 2- create and account or login with any account you like in the databse